History and State of St. Joseph Parish

 Father Martin Conroy, C.S.Sp. in 1969 succeeded Father Dellert as pastor and continued to modernize and expand the parish facilities.
 In 1970, with positive thinking of the future by Father Conroy the property west of the railroad tracks owned by George Schichtl was purchased.
 Also that year the School Sisters of Notre Dame were withdrawn from St. Joseph Junior and Senior High School.
 In 1971, the St. Joseph Elementary School was renovated and expanded and that same year the Sisters of St. Joseph assumed the High School teaching and duties.
 In 1972, the Notre Dame Convent was remodeled and redecorated.
 In 1973, Father Joseph Behr, C.S.Sp. was appointed pastor.
 In 1974 St. Joseph School Board conceived the idea of the St. Joseph School Endowment, which became a reality in 1976.
 In 1979, the School Sisters of Notre Dame began phasing out their sisters of the elementary school due to a shortage of personnel and the same year the Sisters of St. Joseph felt the call to new fields of endeavor and left the high school.

 In January of 1983, Father Joseph Deniger, C.S.Sp., became pastor of St. Joseph Church.
-He immediately recognized the needs of the school and the parish and began to correct them.
+He immediately recognized the needs of the school and the parish and began to address them.
 Father Roger Duffy, C.S.Sp., was pastor from 1986 to 1988 followed by Father Michael Carr, C.S.Sp.
 A new elementary school was erected in 1989.
-Father Wayne Epperley, C.S.Sp., became pastor in 1990 and then Father Anthony McKay, C.S.Sp. became pastor in 1992.
-Within a year the former Constantine family home was purchased for the use of after-school care.
-He also initiated the school uniform policy for all students at St. Joseph Schools.
-The parish was growing very fast and he established the largest building program in the history of St. Joseph.
-A 1,100 seat new church was built next to the existing one, which also was remodeled for a chapel.
-The once-small school gym was transformed into a parish hall/school cafeteria.
-A spacious Family Activities Center became the new home of the school’s basketball and volleyball teams.
+Father Wayne Epperley, C.S.Sp., became pastor in 1990.
+In 1993, the former Constantine family home was purchased for the use of after-school care.
+The school uniform policy for all students at St. Joseph Schools was also initiated.
+The parish was growing very fast and established the largest building program in the history of St. Joseph.
+An 1,100 seat new church was built next to the existing one, which was remodeled to serve as a chapel.
+The school gym was transformed into a parish hall/school cafeteria.
+A spacious Family Activities Center became the new home of the school’s athletic teams.
 All of this was completed by 1995.
-He also was very supportive of the establishment of around-the-clock Perpetual Adoration at St. Joseph.
+St. Joseph also was blessed with the establishment of around-the-clock Perpetual Adoration.
 St. Joseph School was bursting at the seams.
-The neighboring Ellen Smith Elementary School was closing.
-Although he was not in favor at first to acquire the Ellen Smith property he did relinquish and allow the Friends of St. Joseph to negotiate the purchase of the property with the financial help from the St. Joseph Endowment and Charitable Trust.
+The neighboring Ellen Smith Elementary School was in the process of closing and the Friends of St. Joseph negotiated the purchase of the property with the financial help from the St. Joseph Endowment and Charitable Trust.
 This property was renamed St. Joseph Primary School.
 These buildings and grounds were dedicated by Bishop J. Peter Sartain in September 2000.

 Some history of the first St. Joseph Church was returned to the “Gathering Area” (now the Baptistry) of the church.
 The painting of St. Joseph with the Christ Child hung in the St. Joseph Church, Conway, AR, 1879.
 When the church was destroyed by a tornado on April 14, 1883 the painting was blown out of the church and was found undamaged leaning against a tree.
 For many years it hung in the St. Joseph Convent.
 With the nuns departure in 1979 they entrusted the painting to the rectory for safe-keeping.
 In 1994, the painting was restored to its original state.
-On St. Joseph’s Day, March 19, 1996 the painting was returned to the St. Joseph Church, Conway.
-It currently hangs in the entryway of the Baptistry outside the chapel.
+On St. Joseph’s Day, March 19, 1996, the painting was returned to the St. Joseph Church.

-During Father McKay’s time as pastor the parish also saw an increase in its Hispanic population.
+The parish also began to see an increase in its Hispanic population.
 Father John Yates, C.S.Sp., was assigned to St. Joseph to assist with the Spanish speaking parishioners.
 He celebrated the Mass in Spanish and attended to their other sacramental and spiritual needs.
 Upon his departure from St. Joseph after 2001 the Mass in Spanish was celebrated for the next few years by the new pastor Father Tom Byrne, C.S.Sp.
 (2001), Father Brandon Nguyen, C.S.Sp., Father Joseph Nguyen, Father John Brown, C.S.Sp., or a visiting Carmelite Priest.
 From 2008 through 2009 Spanish speaking services were primarily conducted by Deacon Arnold Hernandez, C.M.

-Father Thomas Byrne, C.S.Sp. accepted the position as pastor in January 2001 and found that the parish had a serious financial problem.
-He was forced to make cuts in personnel and adjust salaries in order for the parish to survive.
+When Father Byrne accepted the position as pastor in January 2001, he found that the parish had a serious financial problem.
+He was forced to make cuts in personnel and budget in order for the parish to survive.
 He established a business plan for the parish, which enabled it to grow.
 In January 2002 the debt of the previous building program was paid off.
 Also in the same year, the St. Joseph School Endowment and Charitable Trust, with the support of the parishioners began a three-year pledge/drive for $2,000,000 to pay off the Ellen Smith Property and set aside monies for a Maintenance Trust for the School.
 The property was paid off in June, 2004.

 The Precious Memory Walkway was completed (October 2007) during Father Byrne’s final year as pastor of St. Joseph.
 The walkway extends from the entrance of the St. Joseph Cemetery to the large crucifix in the center of the cemetery.
 One foot on each side of the sidewalk has been stained and divided into 12 x 16 inch rectangle bricks.
 Originally, the bricks were set aside for memorializing “Pre-Term” losses.
 In 2009 it was decided to open up the available bricks to any parishioners who would like to memorialize a family member or friend.